andrewfavor95/polydiff/README.md

   publisher={Cold Spring Harbor Laboratory}
 }
 ```
+## Documentation
+More information and documentation can be found [here](https://rosettacommons.github.io/RFDpoly/).

 ## Installation and setup

-0. Clone the repository
+### 1. Clone the repository
 ```bash
 git clone git@github.com:RosettaCommons/RFDpoly.git
 ```

-1. Set environment variables and create directories
+### 2. Set environment variables and create directories

+*This section is not necessary for running RFDpoly,
+but te example commands below use these environment
+variables.*

 Set relevant paths for installation and then create the directories the paths point to: